teamed/technoparkcorp.com/_posts/about/2014-08-08-legalnotes.md

 <img style="width:80px;height:58px;" src="//img.technoparkcorp.com/logo.svg"/>

-The trademark (nine-circles logo and "" slogan) is a trademark of TechnoPark Corp., registered on 4-Nov-08 in United States Patent and Trademark Office ([USPTO](http://www.uspto.gov)), [see details](http://tarr.uspto.gov/servlet/tarr?regser=serial&entry=77438094).
+The trademark (nine-circles logo and "Plan Your Success" slogan) is a trademark of TechnoPark Corp., registered on 4-Nov-08 in United States Patent and Trademark Office ([USPTO](http://www.uspto.gov)), [see details](http://tarr.uspto.gov/servlet/tarr?regser=serial&entry=77438094).
 Any oppositions you may send directly to USPTO or to [copyright](mailto:pr@technoparkcorp.com) department of TechnoPark Corp